Furbric/appendages/NOTES.md

 * Then, translate and rotate according to the directions given by the mount point (hardcoded into the mod)
 * Then, translate, rotate, and scale with the user-defined offsets from that mount point.

+Note from trying to implement this: it's not possible to hardcode offsets from cuboid origin -> mount point, mainly because player models have two possibilities for arm sizes, totally forgot about that.
+More likely I'll need to write a method on the mount point that takes in a cuboid and does the transformations for you.

 # Notes.md "At Work With Nothing Better To Do" edition

 ok so basically i am derg